 Following a clean bulk diet plan will give your body what it needs to fight inflammation and recover so you can bounce back into the gym faster and get effective results.
 It's like following a weight loss dieting plan, but one that involves eating more food, specifically nutrient-dense foods!
 However, a clean bulk doesn't have to be clean 100% of the time.
 You can still enjoy an occasional cheat meal or dessert, but the rules aren't as loose as it is with dirty bulking - a clean bulk won't let you eat a bowl of ice cream or a sleeve of cookies every day!

-How to start a clean bulk
+How to bulk properly

 To avoid gaining excess body fat and to place a greater emphasis on muscle mass gain follow a clean bulk!
 To help get you started on the right track (and stay on it), follow our tips below...